MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/intro-to-xbox-integrated-multiplayer.md

 ## Overview

 Xbox Integrated Multiplayer (XIM) is a self-contained interface for easily adding multiplayer real-time networking and chat communication to your game through the power of Xbox Live services.
 The XIM interface does not require a project to choose between compiling with C++/CX versus traditional C++; it can be used with either.
-The implementation also doesn't throw exceptions as a means of non-fatal error reporting so you can consume it easily from exception-free projects if preferred.
+The implementation also doesn't throw exceptions as a means of non-fatal error reporting, so you can consume it easily from exception-free projects if preferred.

-To get started see [Using XIM](xbox-integrated-multiplayer/using-xim.md).
+To get started, see [Using XIM](xbox-integrated-multiplayer/using-xim.md).
 If you are using C#, see [Using XIM C#](xbox-integrated-multiplayer/using-xim-cs.md).

 ## Concepts